chrnmaxim/fastapi_template/README.md

 ## About Tests
 The template has already configured [pytest](https://docs.pytest.org/en/stable/) with necessary fixtures for integration testing of endpoints in Docker with an independent PostgreSQL database.
 See example in `tests/integration/healthcheck_router_test.py`.

-At start of the the test session [alembic](https://alembic.sqlalchemy.org/en/latest/) migrations are applied to the database.
+At the start of the test session, [alembic](https://alembic.sqlalchemy.org/en/latest/) migrations are applied to the database.

 1. The tests are run from an independent PostgreSQL database using the command `make test`.

-2. After running the tests, you can see a report on the code coverage of the tests in the `htmlcov/index.html` file.
+2. After running the tests, you can view the code coverage report in the `htmlcov/index.html` file.

 > [!NOTE]
 > Tests are run in GitHub Actions with each commit to an open Pull Request in the `develop` or `main` branch.